 Top-14 picks who failed to meet starter criteria:

-No player was hit harder by missing out on the starter criteria than Parker, whose torn ACL made him fall short.
-If he’d stayed healthy, the former No. 2 overall pick likely would’ve been in line for a qualifying offer worth about $8.851MM.
-Instead, his QO will be worth less than half of that.
+No player was hit harder by missing out on the starter criteria than Porzingis, who had no chance at meeting the playing-time requirements due to his torn ACL.
+If he’d stayed healthy, the former No. 4 overall pick would’ve been in line for a qualifying offer worth just over $7.5MM.
+Of course, it may not matter much, since Porzingis is expected to sign a long-term deal with the Mavericks anyway.

 First-round picks between 10-30 who met starter criteria: